Background

 Career

-Jess has been involved in the non-profit sector for more than 20 years, from running seasonal, grassroots projects and programs to professional fundraising, communications, and organizational leadership roles at a number of local and regional organizations.
+Jess has been involved in the non-profit sector for more than 20 years, from running grassroots programs to professional fundraising, communications, and organizational leadership roles at a number of local and regional organizations.

 Beyond their non-profit work, Jess served 2 terms on Heiltsuk Tribal Council, including a number of external appointments to regional boards and committees on behalf of the Heiltsuk Nation.

-Jess is also an accomplished essayist and award-winning poet and a freelance consultant with an interest in community-led projects that are rooted in decolonial approaches to realizing our collective wellbeing and liberation.
+Jess is also an accomplished essayist, an award-winning poet, and a freelance consultant with an interest in community-led projects that are rooted in decolonial approaches to realizing our collective wellbeing and liberation.

 Identity